onurkapucu/Starbucks_Capstone/README.md

 - Intentional offer complete ratio is higher for female between ages 35-55.
 This is valid both for bogo and discount offers.
 For male customers, we see larger variation in ratios within very small age differences.
 Making it harder to make a conclusion.

--Offer ‘0b1e1539f2cc45b7b9fa7c272da2e1d7’ has significantly less completion compared to other offers.
+- Offer ‘0b1e1539f2cc45b7b9fa7c272da2e1d7’ has significantly less completion compared to other offers.
 This is the hardest offer and intentional completes average around %20 both for male and female customers.

 - Offer ‘fafdcd668e3743c1bb461111dcafc2a4’ has the highest completion rate both for female and male customers.
 3/4 of female customers who received this offer, completed it at least once.